karlmdavis/justdavis-karl/content/it/davis/misc/netclients.md

 If prompted by the installation, answer the questions as follows:

-* Name services to configure: (none)
 * LDAP server URI: `ldaps://ldap.justdavis.com`
 * Search Base BN: `dc=justdavis,dc=com`
-* Check server's SSL certificate: hard
+* Check server's SSL certificate: demand
+* Name services to configure: (none)

 If not prompted during the installation, those settings should be configured by setting the following options in the `/etc/nslcd.conf` file: